Shark Online Fidget Spinner Wheel

-Use the shark picker wheel to randomly pick a type of shark and then click the winning shark image to learn facts about that shark!
-You can spin the wheel to randomly discover sharks from around the world — from the fearsome Great White to the 500 year old Greenland Shark!
+Spin the shark online fidget spinner wheel to randomly pick a type of shark and then click the winning shark image to learn facts about that shark!
+The digital spinner wheel supports neurodiverse learners by offering structure with a predictable process and a lot of sensory involvement, including auditory (the wheel can speak out loud) and visual information.
+The spinner can act as a special interest for those who love sharks!
+You can spin the wheel to randomly discover sharks from around the world - from the fearsome Great White to the 500 year old Greenland Shark!
 It’s a creative tool for learning about these fascinating creatures and the role they play in ocean ecosystems.
 Whether you're a student, teacher, or just curious about marine life, spinning to discover sharks adds a bit of fun to education!
 Spin the wheel and click the winner to find out more facts about that shark!

-The Shark Picker Wheel by Random Wheel Spin is a fun and educational tool for selecting different types of sharks at random.
+The spinner is a fun and educational tool for selecting different types of sharks at random as well as a special interest wheel for neurodiverse learners.
 Whether used in classrooms, games, or creative projects, it’s a great way to explore shark species while adding excitement and variety.

-Some common applications of the Shark Picker Wheel include:
+Some common applications of the Spinner Wheel include:

 • Classroom lessons on marine biology and ocean ecosystems